Maternal Binge Drinking Linked to Higher Alcohol Abuse Risk in Offspring

 A medical detox conducted at an inpatient detox center allows pregnant women to withdraw from alcohol while under 24/7 care and supervision by medical staff.
 Medications may be used to relieve some withdrawal symptoms, but only if they present little to no risks for baby.
 The benefit of a medical detox for pregnant women is the ability to receive around-the-clock care so medical staff can intervene when necessary to lower the risk for complications and keep mom and baby safe.

-If you are pregnant and suffering from addiction, don’t let stigma and fear stand in the way of your seeking treatment to become sober and healthier.
-Call our 24/7 confidential helpline at 800-483-2193(Who Answers?) to speak with an addiction counselor who can help you find the nearest alcohol detox center devoted to guiding you safely through the remainder of your pregnancy as you recover from alcohol abuse.
+If you are pregnant and suffering from addiction, don’t let stigma and fear stand in the way of your seeking treatment to become sober and healthy.
+Ready to begin your recovery journey?
+Call 800-996-6135(Who Answers?) to learn about available treatment programs for drug and alcohol addiction.